apache/qpid-protonj2/protonj2-client-docs/Configuration.md

 + **reconnectionOptions.maxReconnectAttempts** The number of reconnection attempts allowed before reporting the connection as failed to the client.
 The default is no limit or (-1).
 + **reconnectionOptions.maxInitialConnectionAttempts** For a client that has never connected to a remote peer before this option control how many attempts are made to connect before reporting the connection as failed.
 The default is to use the value of maxReconnectAttempts.
 + **reconnectionOptions.warnAfterReconnectAttempts** Controls how often the client will log a message indicating that failover reconnection is being attempted.
 The default is to log every 10 connection attempts.
++ **reconnectionOptions.addReconnectHost** Allows additional remote peers to be configured for use when the original connection fails or cannot be established to the host provided in the **connect** call.

 ## Session Configuration Options

+When creating a new Session the **SessionOptions** object can be provided which allows some control over various behaviors of the session.

+     SessionOptions sessionOptions = new SessionOptions();
+     Session session = connection.openSession(sessionOptions);

+The following options are available for configuration when creating a new **Session**.

 + **SessionOptions.closeTimeout** Timeout value that controls how long the client session waits on resource closure before returning.
 By default the client uses the matching connection level close timeout option value.
 + **SessionOptions.sendTimeout** Timeout value that sets the Session level default send timeout which can control how long a Sender waits on completion of a synchronous message send before returning an error.
 By default the client uses the matching connection level send timeout option value.